wqlab0000/newInsulin01/README.md

 # newInsulin01

-srcbdd is bdd version java source code. srckey is Java+JML KeY tool source code.
+srcbdd a is bdd version java source code file. srckey a is Java+JML KeY tool source code file.

 The project is still ongoing...